Predicates

 ]).

-Thus, in practice, the solution to use library entity operators in client entities is the same for using library entity predicates with implicit message sending.
+Thus, in practice, the solution to use library entity operators in client entities is the same for using library entity predicates with implicit message-sending.

 Mode directive